 “Assessment is not a spreadsheet — it’s a conversation.”-Joe Bower, an educator

-Your course progress is assessed in an unconventional way that confuses some students.
-Rather than grading, we encourage reflective learning.
-This entails giving feedback meant to help you think and engage rather than a grade.
+We assess your course progress in an unconventional way.
+Rather than traditional grading, we encourage reflective learning.
+This entails giving feedback meant to help you think and engage.

-In plain terms, In order to finish an assignment, you must get an “A”.
+In plain terms, in order to finish an assignment, you must get an “A”.
 An “A” means you have done everything asked for in the assignment.
-If the assignment is not completed, your trainer will guide you through the process of reflective learning in order to finish it.
-Your assignment can be redone as many times as you need in order to complete it.
-You will know the assignment is finished if it is marked as “completed”.
+If the assignment is not deemed complete, then your trainer will guide you through the process of reflective learning in order to finish it.
+You may redo your assignment as many times as you need in order to complete it, and still finish with an “A”.
+You will know the assignment is finished when it is marked as “completed”.

-You will also need to complete a skill sheet with all the skills you will learn, in addition to the related assignments for doula skills.
-The skills must be practiced on a friend, client, or family member who will then sign them off as complete.
-If you are unable to do some of the skills, you need to request a deferral in writing.
+In addition to the related assignments for doula skills, you will also need to complete a skill sheet.
+The skills must be practiced on a friend, client, or family member, who will then sign them off as complete.
+If you are unable to do some of the skills, then you need to request a deferral in writing.

-A birth packet, which includes a birth care plan and an evaluation by someone else attending the birth, is the final requirement.
-A birth packet is required for three (3) different clients.
-For each of your clients, you will need to attend a pre-natal interview, a meeting with their care provider, and a postpartum interview.
+Completing a birth packet is the final requirement.
+This includes a birth care plan and an evaluation by someone else attending the birth.
+A birth packet is required for two (2) different clients.
+For each of your clients, you will need to attend a prenatal interview, a meeting with their care provider, and a postpartum interview.

-Re-certification is required every two years.
-This helps to ensure that doulas with a current New Beginning certification status are up-to-date with their skills.
-By re-certifying, you also will receive any new updates to the course materials and any new supplemental courses that are offered as a part of the main training program for which you are certified.
+New Beginnings requires re-certification every two years.
+This ensures that doulas with a current certification status are up-to-date with their skills.
+By re-certifying, you also receive any updates to the course materials and any new supplemental courses that are offered as a part of the main training program.

 To complete the re-certification process, you must complete the following four (4) steps: